liftoff/HumanInput/README.rst

       HI.on('ctrl-a n', nextScreenFunc, screenObj)

-* Specify how many times an event can be called:
+* Specify how many times an event callback can be called:

   .. code-block:: javascript

+      HI.once('enter', doSubmit);
-      HI.once('enter', doSubmit); HI.on('faceplant', wakeUp, someContext, 5);
+      HI.on('faceplant', wakeUp, someContext, 5);

 * A powerful filtering mechanism to ensure that events only get triggered when you want them to: